Skip to content

 A simple, and seemingly obvious process, that is often not considered, is ensuring that your router is in a secure location, with restricted access.
 This will ensure that the router does not get tampered with or even reset.
 Another location-based factor, that is often missed, is the placement of any wireless access points (APs) around the building, these can often be left inaccessible areas, corners of rooms, on the floor etc, where a user can easily unplug it or connect an untrusted device to it.
 Having them placed in central, not easily accessible areas, or hidden in the ceilings is advisable.

-If you would like any further information on how you can improve the wireless security measures within your organisation, or require any advice on network security best practices, please contact us on 01932 232345 or complete the form below.
+If you would like any further information on how you can improve the wireless security measures within your organisation, or require any advice on network security best practices, please contact us on 01932 232345.